P2P File Sharing: What it is and what it’s for

 - A VPN will conceal the fact that you are torrenting from your ISP.
 This will prevent ISPs from throttling your internet speeds when you engage in P2P file sharing or any other activities for that matter.

-There are many other benefits you can get from a VPN service, but just to cover alone the basics of your internet security and connection reliability should be enough a reason to sign up for a VPN service such as VPN.surf.
+There are many other benefits you can get from a VPN service, but just to cover alone the basics of your internet security and connection reliability should be enough for a reason to sign up for a VPN.

 Do you want to order Another VPN?